 c.
 If not otherwise included, the four most highly compensated persons in the gaming operation; or

 d.
-Any other person designated by the Tribe as a key employee.
+Any other person designated by the regulatory agency as a Key Employee.

+3.24.
+License means any official and revocable authorization granted for a limited period of time by the regulatory agency pursuant to this Ordinance to an applicant to conduct business or gain employment in any gaming facility.
+There are three types of licenses: Gaming Facility License, Gaming Vendor License, and Gaming Employee License.

+3.25.
+National Indian Gaming Commission (NIGC) means the Commission established pursuant to IGRA.

 3.26.
-License means any official and revocable authorization granted for a limited period of time by the regulatory agency pursuant to this Ordinance to an applicant to conduct business or employment in any gaming facility.
-There are three types of licenses: facility license, vendor license, and employee license.

-3.27.
-National Indian Gaming Commission means the Commission established pursuant to IGRA.

-3.28.
-Net Revenues means the gross gaming revenues of an Indian gaming operation less:
+Net revenues means the gross gaming revenues of an Indian gaming operation less:

 a. amounts paid out as, or paid for, prizes; and